kartoza/sawps/docs/src/user/manual/explore/layers.md

     2. **Property Boundaries Display**: White lines on the map indicate the property boundaries and land divisions.

+    3. **Parent farm Cname:** Click on the map to view the parent farm's Cname.

     * **Layer Visibility**: You can control the visibility of the Cadastral Boundaries layer using the checkbox provided.
 To show or hide the layer on the map, simply check or uncheck the box next to cadastral boundaries.

 7. **Place Names Layer**: The `Place Names` layer provides information on geographic place names and locations across South Africa.
 It helps users identify specific locations for their research or exploration.